wordofwarning/wordofwarning.org/hab/turn/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Emergency" # the name of the artist or company
+artist: "Turn" # the name of the artist or company

 # ABOUT THE SHOW - LAYOUT